C++ Class Templates

 Key points about class templates:

-2. Instantiation: To create an object of a class template, you need to provide the actual types for the template parameters.
-For example, Pair<int, double> instantiates the Pair class with int and double types.
+T1,T2, etc.) are used to represent the generic types.
+These parameters can be any valid C++ identifier. - Instantiation: To create an object of a class template, you need to provide the actual types for the template parameters.
+For example,

-4. Const-Correctness: It's a good practice to use const appropriately to ensure const-correctness.
-In the example, the displayPair function is marked as const since it doesn't modify the object.
+constappropriately to ensure const-correctness.
+In the example, thedisplayPairfunction is marked asconstsince it doesn't modify the object.

 Template Specialization: